 It's cold.
 It's difficult.
 It's dangerous.
 And you won't find the job on craigslist—but what a thrill to work with wild polar bears.
-PBI Senior Scientist Steven C. Amstrup says the first bear of the season still takes his breath away, even after decades in the field.
+PBI Chief Scientist Steven C. Amstrup says the first bear of the season still takes his breath away, even after decades in the field.

 Every spring, scientists take a census of the polar bears in the Southern Beaufort Sea using a capture-recapture technique.
 The study helps scientists determine what's happening with this population—and to share this information with the world.